 “I was helping an elderly man with cleaning the floor.
-He had a bad back and I thought he needed some help.”
+He had a bad back, and I thought he

-Walking over to the spot where the old man was, he pointed down towards the ground.
-“Its nearly impossible to run down both hallways in under a minute and there are no doorways that leads to a classroom anywhere in sight.”
+Walking over to the old man’s spot, he pointed down towards the ground.
+“It’s nearly impossible to run down both hallways in under a minute.”

-“I’m not delusional-” Kiyro’s voice was stopped short when an message appeared in front of his Alive gear.
+“I’m not delusional-” Kiyro’s voice was stopped short when a message appeared in front of his Alive gear.

 Kiyro quickly clicked over to his inbox.
 He knew he didn’t see things and what happened before him was all real.
-In his inbox, a small egg with a black feather was neatly designed on it.
-His finger hovered over as the bold letters of the name of the egg was shown.
+A small egg with a black feather in his inbox was neatly designed on it.
+His finger hovered over as the bold letters of the egg’s name were shown.
 Easter Egg.

 Kiyro quickly tapped the Easter Egg to see what it was.
-A celebratory bang of confetti was shown in front of his glasses startling him.
-He took a couple of steps back trying to orientate himself once again.
-A small dove appeared before his screen with a green olive branch.
-It fluttered around him as the branch fell and a message appeared before him.
+Then, a celebratory bang of confetti was shown in front of his glasses, startling him.
+He took several steps back, trying to orientate himself again.
+Then, a small dove appeared with a green olive branch before his screen.
+It fluttered around him as the branch fell, and a message appeared before him.

-“Its nothing.
+“It’s nothing.
 Let’s just go on with what we were doing.”
 Kiyro put the dirtied mop back into the bucket and pushed it against the wall.
-He was finished with mopping up the floor and was ready to go.
+He was finished mopping up the floor and was ready to go.